How to Write a Strong Methodology Section in AI Research

 The methodology section is a critical component of any artificial intelligence research manuscript.

-Editors and peer reviewers examine this section carefully to assess:
+Editors and peer reviewers examine this section carefully to assess scientific rigor, reproducibility, and the validity and reliability of results.

 Insufficient methodological detail remains one of the most frequent reasons for manuscript rejection.

-The structured framework below is designed to support the preparation of a clear, transparent, and reproducible methodology section.
+This structured framework supports the preparation of a clear, transparent, and reproducible methodology section.

 1. Research Design Overview